Introduction

 Instead of “Good job”

-“Your first touch took the ball across your body perfectly - that’s why you had space to play forward.”
+“Your first touch took the ball across your body perfectly - that is why you had space to play forward.”

 Now the player knows: